 If you are using QuickBooks Desktop to manage your inventory, know that QBD and QBO use different valuations (aka accounting methods) for inventory.
 QBD uses the average cost method while QBO uses the FIFO (first-in, first-out) method.

-that more accurately reflects price changes over time; average cost is calculated by dividing the total cost of goods in your inventory by the total number of items available for sale.
+FIFO is a cost-accounting method that more accurately reflects price changes over time; average cost is calculated by dividing the total cost of goods in your inventory by the total number of items available for sale.

 This will affect the overall value of your inventory so make sure you consult with a financial professional before you bring over your inventory.

 Note: You are required to report the change to your inventory recording method on your tax return.

 - If YES, you want to import your inventory: The value of each item in your inventory will be converted through the FIFO method.

 - If NO, you don’t want to import your inventory: If you don’t want to import your inventory, choose NO. You can always go back and import from an Excel spreadsheet if you decide to do this later.

 Click the QuickBooks Online company you’d like to transfer data from on the drop-down list.
 Forgot to set up your account?
 Just click on the create new QBO company button and follow the instructions provided.

 You will see a notification the files are being exported to your QBO account.
 Depending on how many files you have, this could take a few minutes to several hours.
 Once the files are safe in your QBO account, you’ll get an email message letting you know.

 After you get your email announcing the files were successfully transferred, you will need to go back to your QBO account and click complete your setup.
 Remember to review your data to make sure everything was transferred over correctly.